-8. Consequences (Outcomes to negative behaviours)
+7. Consequences (Outcomes to negative behaviours)

 Staff will always promote a positive working atmosphere.
-With the onset of undesirable behaviour staff will deploy diversionary tactics, for example highlight a pupil who is displaying the correct behaviour and praise them accordingly.
+With the onset of undesirable behaviour staff will deploy diversionary tactics, for example highlighting a pupil who is displaying the correct behaviour, feeding back to them accordingly.
 Sometimes this will be sufficient to initiate the desired behaviour.
 If measures are not successful, the school's behaviour guidelines will be followed.